celinashen/clibs-discordbot/README.md

 # Clibs
 Save and categorize your Discord messages and clips using Clibs bot!<br/>
 Add this bot to your server [here](https://discord.com/oauth2/authorize?client_id=925541958426972291&scope=bot&permissions=545394785535).
+You can watch a demo of it in action [here](https://youtu.be/gH2-620vly8)

 ## 🤖 About 🤖
 Clibs helps you categorize and store references to important files/messages in your channels - much like an in-house Discord library!
 Use Clibs and label your messages to sort and retrieve your important messages/files based on their tags.